cbworden/shake-doc/shakemap_archives.rst

    :width: 650px

    Example of the ShakeMaps for the 2008 M 7.9 Wenchuan, China earthquake for (a) Intensity and (b) PGA.
-Green polygons show areas of landsliding mapped out by Dai et al.
+Green polygons show areas of landsliding mapped out by :ref:`Dai et al.
-   (2010).
+   (2010) <dai2010>`.
 Black rectangles delineate the surface projection of the different fault segments involved in the rupture.
 Triangles: native strong motion stations; circles: MMI data converted to GM values via an GMICE (here Worden et al., 2012), the choice of which automatically redefines the legend scale.

+.. _sec_scenarios:

 Earthquake Scenarios
 -----------------------------------
 In addition to historical and near-real-time applications, ShakeMap has become widely used for earthquake mitigation and planning exercises through earthquake scenarios.
-Scenarios represent one realization of a potential future earthquake by assuming a particular magnitude, location, and fault-rupture geometry and estimating shaking using a variety of strategies (including ShakeMap with GMPEs).
+A scenario represents one realization of a potential future earthquake by assuming a particular magnitude, location, and fault-rupture geometry and estimating shaking using a variety of strategies (including ShakeMap with GMPEs).
-Some of the technical issues related to scenario generation in the :ref:`technical-guide`.
+Some of the technical issues related to scenario generation are discussed in the :ref:`technical-guide`.
 Here we cover the many uses for earthquake scenarios from the users' perspective.

-In planning and coordinating emergency response, utilities, local government, and other organizations are best served by conducting training exercises based on realistic earthquake situations-ones similar to those they are most likely to face.
+In planning and coordinating emergency response, utilities, local government, and other organizations are best served by conducting training exercises based on realistic earthquake situations--ones similar to those they are most likely to face.
 ShakeMap Scenario earthquakes can fill this role.
 Scenario ShakeMaps can be used to examine exposure of structures, lifelines, utilities, and transportation corridors to specified potential earthquakes.

-In the September, 2015, Report to NEHRP Agencies from the Advisory Committee on Earthquake Hazards Reduction (ACHER), recommends:
+The September, 2015, Report to NEHRP Agencies from the Advisory Committee on Earthquake Hazards Reduction (ACHER), recommends:

     USGS Recommendation 4 - ACEHR recommends the USGS expand earthquake scenario development in conjunction with stakeholder engagement in order to examine consequences of earthquakes in high-risk urban areas.